What Do The New York Yankees Do Now That They Lost Juan Soto?

 Filling out the Rest of the Team

-Second Base: Sign Ha-Seong Kim to a five year deal worth $60M
+Second Base: Sign Ha-Seong Kim to a five-year deal worth $60M

 Kim is one of the better defensive shortstops in the league, and he likely wants to sign with a team to play shortstop.
 Maybe, just maybe, he’d be interested in creating a dynamic up-the-middle defensive duo with Anthony Volpe if the price is right.

 Kim does all the little things that a championship team needs.
-He’s an excellent defender and base runner, and he walks almost as much as he strikes out.
+He’s an excellent defender and base runner and walks almost as much as he strikes out.
 He likely won’t hit more than 15 home runs in a season, but he could steal 40 bases.
 He’ll be 29 years old next year and has plenty of juice left to offer a team.
 I would love to see him in pinstripes, and I think he’d become a fan favorite quickly, as he did in San Diego.

 Bullpen: Brian Cashman, go to work